PrismLibrary/Prism-Documentation/docs/xamarin-forms/Xaml-Navigation.md

 # Xaml Navigation

-Prism allows you to declare your navigation directly inside your Xaml via a Markup Extensions.
+Prism allows you to declare your navigation directly inside your Xaml via a Markup Extension if you would prefer to keep navigation logic out of your ViewModel.
+This approach really helps with basic navigation scenarios, and really help clean up your ViewModels.

 ## Defining your navigation path in Xaml